 EV Charging Study Powers Up

-We are planning to launch a two-year study in 2019 to better understand the charging patterns for residential electric vehicles.
+In the summer of 2019, Tacoma Power launched a two-year study to better understand the charging patterns for residential EVs.
 In exchange for completion of surveys and data about EV charging and use, qualified customers may be eligible for up to $250 per year.

 At this time, we are no longer accepting new participants.
 If you have questions, please email EVCharge@cityoftacoma.org, call 253-502-8363 or view the Frequently Asked Questions below.